Yay, new content! And look, itโsโฆ Oh. More nonsense about ST.

 Whoa, those are some deep cuts into ST miscellanea.
 You’re right, those two power-boosters also need consideration.

 The short answer is simple: extra effort and Lifting already involve relative boosts to strength that are valid at any power level; moreover, lifting is normally a static “you can or you can’t” task determined by Basic Lift alone, with no roll involved.
-At a glance, there’s nothing here for STROLL to do.
+At a glance, there’s no problem with the rules as written and there’s nothing here for STROLL to do.

 That said, a few questions and thoughts do crop up.
 Interested souls are directed to the Appendices.